-Both Neil from Nikon and Mark, a representative of NiSi filters and Fotopro, are both experienced in leading photography workshops in Iceland and between them have extensive knowledge of photographing landscapes
+Both Ricci from Nikon and Mark, a representative of NiSi filters and Fotopro, are both experienced in leading photography workshops in Iceland and between them have extensive knowledge of photographing landscapes.

 They can show you the best setups for your camera, lenses, filters and tripod to ensure that you can come away from this workshop with some amazing images.

-Neil will also be able to assist with any questions about your Nikon camera settings to help you get the best from your Nikon equipment
+Ricci will also be able to assist with any questions about your Nikon camera settings to help you get the best from your Nikon equipment.

-You may arrive earlier and leave later but must be in Keflavik on the 26th of January to meet Neil and Mark
+You may arrive earlier and leave later but must be in Keflavik on the 1st December to meet Neil and Mark.

 We will be travelling around Iceland using a 4x4 minibus with full winter tyres.
 All hotels and guesthouses are ones that are known to us.
 They are all very clean of good standard with your own room and bathroom.

 An outline itinerary is as follows - Please note this is weather dependent, so we may need to change the arrangements and locations on some of the days

 Arrival at the Hotel in Keflavik, a 5 minute taxi ride from the airport.
 Evening briefing from Neil and Mark, with the possibility of a Sunset and Northern lights shoot, weather conditions permitting.